 The funds that you withdraw from a retirement account under the exception can be used for a down payment, home construction or renovation projects and closing costs.
 You can also use the funds to help your children, grandchildren or parents buy a home as long as they qualify as first-time buyers.
-You must use the funds within 120 days of withdrawing the money from your account or you are subject to a penalty.
-Additionally, it can take several weeks to access retirement funds so be sure to withdraw the funds early enough in the home buying process so the money is available when your mortgage closes.
+You must use the funds within 120 days of withdrawing the money from your account or the withdrawal is subject to a penalty.
+Additionally, it can take several weeks to access retirement funds so be sure to take out the funds early enough in the home buying process so the money is available when your mortgage closes.

 Accessing funds from your Roth IRA account is usually the most tax efficient way to use funds from a retirement account to buy a home.
 Withdrawing contributions you have made to a Roth account is always tax and penalty free because you have already paid income taxes on that money so you can use as much of your Roth IRA contributions to buy a home without paying a penalty or additional taxes.

 As long as your Roth account has been open for five years, first-time home buyers can withdraw up to $10,000 ($20,000 if your are married and both first-time home buyers) in earnings without paying a penalty or taxes.
 To clarify, Roth account contributions are the after-tax money you contribute to the account.
 Roth account earnings are the money your contributions earn, tax-free, in the account.

 Withdrawals of earnings from a Roth account greater than $10,000 are subject to income taxes and a 10% early withdrawal penalty if you are younger than 59 1/2.
 If your Roth account has been open for less than five years the withdrawal of any amount of earnings may be subject to income tax.